The Blue Heeler, otherwise known as the Australian Cattle Dog, is a medium sized breed who was originally bred as a herding dog.

 As this breed is territorial too, they can sometimes be a bit wary of new dogs.
 They may exhibit this through aggressive behavior such as growling and raised hackles.

-Slow introductions and socialization to a range of dogs at a young age will help to combat this and plenty of Heelers known to be very friendly and playful pups with other canines.
+Slow introductions and socialization to a range of dogs at a young age will help to combat this and plenty of Heelers are known to be very friendly and playful pups with other canines.

 Very energetic, these active dogs are very intelligent and focused.